-Bruna Rangel Lima Pulls Down Watermelon Bikini To Show Off Cleavage In Latest Instagram Pic
+Bruna Rangel Lima Tugs At Watermelon-Themed Bikini Top To Show Off Cleavage In Latest Instagram Pic

 “Ha I see what u did there,” a fan said in response to Bruna’s play on words in her caption.

-“For some reason hungry for fruit,” said yet another.
+“For some reason hungry for fruit,” said yet another user.

-“Omg [you’re] so beautiful and gorgeous,” another person wrote, adding several emoji for further emphasis.
+“Omg so beautiful and gorgeous,” another person wrote, adding several emoji for further emphasis.

 In addition, many of her followers used emoji rather than words in order to convey how they felt about the image.
 The most popular were the heart-eyes, lips, and heart emoji.
 Obviously, the watermelon symbol was also prevalent.

 As previously reported by The Inquisitr, Bruna also posted a behind-the-scenes look into this photoshoot to her Instagram stories.
-During the video, the model was seen to bite down on a strawberry as she perched on a black stool.
+During the video, the model was seen biting down on a strawberry as she perched on a black stool.